GPA calculator helps you to calculate your school or college grade point average online.

 Here, x = 75%

-You can add an infinite number of courses in the calculator.
+You can add an infinite number of courses to the calculator.
 There is no specific limit for that.

-No, you can not run this calculator offline.
+No, you can not run this tool offline.
+Because it's an online web application.
 You must have an active internet connection and a smart device to use the tool.